 The initial filing window period for FY2017 will take place from March 1 – June 30, 2017.
 This means that you must submit your funding requests (FCC Forms 462 or 466) as early as March 1, and no later than June 30, 2017, 11:59 PM EDT for the initial filing window period.
-You can, however, submit other application forms for FY2017 (FCC Forms 460, 461, or 465) prior to March 1 to begin the application process and we strongly encourage you to do so.

 If the total dollar value of all qualifying funding requests received by the close of the initial filing window period for FY2017 does not exceed the annual $400M cap per funding year for the RHC Program (HCF and Telecommunications Programs), we will determine the timing and duration associated with any subsequent filing window periods for FY2017, based on our assessment of the total qualifying funding requested by the close of the initial filing window period and the amount of available funding still remaining.
 If the total demand exceeds the program cap by the close of the initial filing window period, we will pro-rate funding pursuant to the FCC's rules and there will be no further filing window periods for FY2017.